Territory and Estate

 - The middle area of the property, known as “manine” is a primarily flat area set between Collio and Isonzo, characterised by loamy soils with good drainage.
 The varieties planted here are Pinot Grigio and Ribolla Gialla, characterised by their refined elegance.

 - The highest, coolest and windiest part of the estate is in Collio.
 It takes its name “ponca” from a particular sandstone soil with alternating layers of marl, the composition of which originated millions of years ago.
 An ideal soil for viticulture, able to affect the aromatic characteristics of grapes and the flavour of the resulting wine.
-The grapes grown here are Sauvignon Blanc, Friulano and Picolit.
+The grape grown here is Sauvignon Blanc.
 The Cicinis hill is dedicated to the Sauvignon Blanc variety and harvested at two different moments, first in the lower parts and then in the higher areas.

 The vicinity to the Julian Alps of the entire estate implies exposure to low pressure and therefore abundant rainfall – between 1000 and 1600 ml – which is well distributed throughout the year.
 This creates a water reserve in the surface soil that ensures optimal water supply even during the hottest months.